paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-And that gives us our Bitcoin public key, with us using 3 functions and 1 constant from the bitcoin library.
+And that gives us our Bitcoin public key, with us using 3 functions and 1 constant from the Python bitcoin library.
 So, how do we talk to this file from Elixir?

 ---